cosmiceternityy/cosmiceternityy/README.md

 my native language is spanish, I may make many typos and have off grammar sometimes

 sonic is my main fandom and interest ♡ you'll rarely see me using a sonic skin outside of sonic area though.
-Some of my other fandoms are atla, harry potter, musicals (stakid hatchetfield trilogy and etm are my favs rn), marvel/dc (more of a casual fan), etc!
+Some of my other fandoms are atla, harry potter, musicals (starkid hatchetfield series and etm are my favs rn), marvel/dc (more of a casual fan), etc!

 also, I'm a big multishipper!!
 I love most sonic pairings, feel free to yap about your ship with me anytime ♡